-The Accounting Minor is designed to develop in-depth knowledge of accounting principles, concepts, and applications.
+The Accounting Minor is designed to develop knowledge of accounting principles, concepts, and applications.
 Students taking courses in accounting learn how to apply analytical reasoning skills to both business and accounting problems, including financial statement analysis.

 Graduates with an Accounting Minor may pursue additional accounting education to pursue a career as a Certified Public Accountant (CPA).
 Students may also seek advanced degrees in law or business (e.g., Master of Science in Management).

-- BUS1100 Essentials of Business Analysis
+- BUS1100 Introduction to Business

 - BUS2203 Accounting for Business